michaelrafailyk/HighlightImpreciseItalicAngle/README.md

 ![](PreviewContextMenuRoundingOptions.png)

 - When toggled on (by default), it will round down to a coordinate with a smaller angle.
-This option is better choice for popular ratios like 1:5 (11,31°) or 1:4 (14,04°), where won't be many of "almost precise" angle situations.
 This rounding down option was added by [request of Tim Ahrens](https://forum.glyphsapp.com/t/highlight-imprecise-italic-angle-reporter-plugin/33688/5).
 - When toggled off, it will round the angle to the closest coordinate.
-This option will be good for angles which are not based on well-chosen ratios, like just 11° or 12°, where will be a lot of "almost precise" angle situations when you prefer to round up to +0.02° instead of round down to -0.98°.
+If you are working with an angle like just 11° or 12° which is not based on integer ratios, there will be a lot of “almost precise” angle coordinates where you may prefer to round up to +0.02° instead of round down to -0.98°.

 # Distance